Cream Potato Leek Soup

 Leave the skin on your fingerling potatoes.
 These potatoes are small enough that it would be a bit of a hassle—and a possible finger hazard— to attempt to peel them.
 But in addition to being a time saver, leaving the skin on also adds more nutritional value to the final dish.

-A healthy potato leek soup might seem like an oxymoron, but we’ve managed to tweak a few key ingredients in this classic comfort food to create a healthier option.
-Our version remains a satisfying and delicious recipe while hiding healthier ingredients in the soup pot.
+We’ve managed to tweak a few key ingredients in this classic comfort food to create an option your body will love.
+Our version remains a satisfying and delicious recipe while hiding wholesome ingredients in the soup pot.

 - 2 large leeks white and green parts separated and chopped into ¼ inch pieces